Bolivia country brief

 Bilateral economic and trade relationship

-Two-way merchandise trade between Australia and Bolivia is small but growing, totalling approximately A$14.4 million in 2012.
-Australia's exports to Bolivia were A$947,000 in 2012, consisting mainly of pipes, metals, measuring and analysing instruments, engineering equipment and pharmaceutical products.
-Imports from Bolivia to Australia were A$13.4 million, made up principally of fruit and nuts, cereals, animal feed and coffee products.
+Two-way merchandise trade between Australia and Bolivia is small but growing, totalling approximately $14.0 million in 2012.
+Australia's exports to Bolivia were $1,053,000 in 2012, consisting mainly of Electrical circuits equipment, pharmaceutical products, pearls and gems, and vehicle parts and accessories.
+Imports from Bolivia to Australia were $12.9 million, made up principally of fruit and nuts, buckwheat, millet and canary seed, coffee, and cereals.

 Australian investment in Bolivia is primarily concentrated in the mining sector, and opportunities exist in the supply of mining services and technology.
 Bolivia has half of the world’s reserves of lithium – used in batteries and a potential power source for electric vehicles – and in early 2013 the Bolivian government opened the country’s first lithium processing plant.
 Bolivia is also rich in tin, silver and iron-ore deposits.
 In 2011, Bolivia had proven natural gas reserves of over 9.9 trillion cubic feet, the fifth largest reserves in South America, as well as 48 trillion cubic feet of recoverable shale gas reserves.